 The Mount Morgan gold tailings project has been held by Norton Gold Fields Limited since November 2007 but in 2014 was sold to Carbine Resources.
-A feasibility study has confirmed the technical and economic viability of establishing a project processing tailings and mullock over 8 years .The 8 year project life is based on an indicated resource (at 30 June 2012) of 2.487 Mt at 1.59 g/t Au and 0.16% Cu and an inferred resource of 5.861 Mt at 1.07 g/t Au and 0.14% Cu.
+A feasibility study has confirmed the technical and economic viability of establishing a project processing tailings and mullock over 8 years.
+The 8-year project life is based on an indicated resource (at 30 June 2012) of 2.487 Mt at 1.59 g/t Au and 0.16% Cu and an inferred resource of 5.861 Mt at 1.07 g/t Au and 0.14% Cu.
 An additional mineral inventory of more than 4 Mt is expected to be sourced from former mine waste material.
-Tailings test work by Carbine Resources has successfully resulted in a 81 per cent reduction in cyanide consumption using the selective removal of copper prior to gold recovery, a significant increase in gold extraction to 78%, 56% of the copper and 91% recovery of pyrite to a saleable high-grade concentrate.
-Flowsheet optimisation work and resource drilling are to be carried out prior to a preliminary feasibility study in 2015.
+Tailings test work by Carbine Resources has successfully resulted in an 81% reduction in cyanide consumption using the selective removal of copper prior to gold recovery, a significant increase in gold extraction to 78%, 56% of the copper and 91% recovery of pyrite to a saleable high-grade concentrate.
+Carbine Resources into reserves (this project is discussed further in the 'Gold' section).